Heathenry (new religious movement): Terminology

-Another name for the religion is the Icelandic Ásatrú, which translates as "Æsir belief", or "loyalty to the Æsir"—the Æsir being a sub-set of deities in Norse mythology.
-This is more commonly rendered as Asatru in North America, with practitioners being known as Asatruar.
-This term is favored by practitioners who focus on the Nordic deities of Scandinavia, however it is misleading in its specificity, as many self-identified Asatruar worship entities in addition to the Æsir, such as the Vanir, valkyries, elves, and dwarfs.
-Although initially a popular term of designation among practitioners and academics, usage of Ásatrú has declined as the religion has aged.
+A further name for the religion is the Icelandic Ásatrú, which translates as "Æsir belief" or "loyalty to the Æsir"—the Æsir being a sub-set of deities in Norse mythology.
+This is more commonly rendered as Asatru in English, with practitioners being known as Asatruar.
+This term is favored by practitioners who focus on Scandinavian deities, although its popularity has waned as the religion has aged.
+The term has also been criticised as misleading, for many self-identified Asatruar engage with supernatural entities in addition to the Æsir, such as the Vanir, valkyries, elves, and dwarfs.